resource-watch/ocean-watch-data/datasets/ocn_023_rw1_marine_protection/README.md

 This file describes the Marine Protected Areas dataset on [Ocean Watch](https://www.oceanwatchdata.org)

 ### Function
-Protected area coverage within the exclusive economic zones (extending 200 nautical miles from the coastline) of a given nation and its overseas territories.
+Protected area coverage within 200 nautical miles of country and territory coastlines (Exclusive Economic Zones).
+This value includes overseas territories and shares zones where present.

 ### Source
 The Organisation for Economic Co-operation and Development (OECD)